 MogoCard vs KOHO Prepaid Card

-MogoCard and KOHO Prepaid Card are both reloadable prepaid Visa cards that don’t offer interest on purchases or charge monthly fees.
+MogoCard and KOHO Prepaid Card are both reloadable prepaid cards that don’t offer interest on purchases or charge monthly fees.

 They also both have transaction notifications to help you track your spending.

 While the Mogo card and KOHO have a lot in common, there are a few key differences between them.

 MogoCard operates on the Visa network while the KOHO Prepaid Card recently switched to the Mastercard network.